surya-s-1/captain-frontend/public/README.md

 ### 🛠️ More Tool Integrations
 - Right now, only Jira is supported.
 - Planned future integrations: **Azure DevOps** and **Polarion**.

 ---

+### 🔐 Authentication
+- At this time, only **Google authentication** is supported.
+More authentication options will be added in the future.

+---